numeroflip/obsidian-auto-template-trigger/README.md

 It triggers the template prompt when creating a note.

 ## Prerequisites
-It depends on the core `Templates` plugin to be enabled, and that a templates folder is being assigned.
+It depends on the core `Templates` plugin to be enabled, and that a templates folder is assigned.

 ## Usage
 Make sure you have one or more template.